konstantinosporo/app-library-benefit/README.md

 ## Added commands

-## Scenario where you forget to delete branch after Merge
+## 🗑️ Scenario where you forget to delete branch after Merge

-You can delete the online branch from the cli: Run `git push origin --delete branch/name`.
+You can delete the online branch from the cli: <br>
+Run `git push origin --delete branch/name`.

+## Adding TODO Comment in Files

+We can add custom TODO comments in every part of any file inside this application.
+1. Download <TodoTree> from VS CODE extensions.
+(Extension ID: `Gruntfuggly.todo-tree`)<br>
+2. After downloading, open your command palette with `Ctrl + Shift + P` and search for "Todo Tree: Show Tree".